Race and Ethnicity Equality Directive 2000

 The Race Equality Directive 2000/43/EC is a legal act of the European Union, concerning European labour law.
 It implements the principle of equal treatment between persons irrespective of racial or ethnic group.
-Since the Treaty of Amsterdam came into force in 1999, new EC laws, or Directives, have been enacted in the area of anti-discrimination, and this directive complements other directives on gender and age, disability, religion and sexual orientation.
+Since the Treaty of Amsterdam came into force in 1999, new EC laws, or Directives, have been enacted in the area of anti-discrimination, and this directive complements other directives on gender and age, disability, religion and sexual orientation (specifically the Equality Directive 2000).

 Overview

 The principle rules laid down are as follows: